STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

        layer to listen to.
 This IP address will be used as long as no other values are specified (for instance using the :option:`--hpx:hpx` command line option).
-The expected format is any valid IP address or domain name format which can be resolved into an IP address.
+The expected format is any valid IP address or domain name format that can be resolved into an IP address.
 The default depends on the compile time preprocessor constant ``HPX_INITIAL_IP_ADDRESS``
        (``"127.0.0.1"``).
    * * ``hpx.parcel.port``